rust-lang/book/second-edition/src/ch13-01-closures.md

   when it is defined.
 The `Once` part of the name represents the fact that the closure can’t take ownership of the same variables more than once, so it can be called only once.
+* `FnMut` can change the environment because it mutably borrows values.
 * `Fn` borrows values from the environment immutably.
-* `FnMut` can change the environment because it mutably borrows values.

 When we create a closure, Rust infers which trait to use based on how the closure uses the values from the environment.
+All closures implement `FnOnce`, because they can all be called at least once.
+Closures that don't move the captured variables also implement `FnMut`, and closures that don't need mutable access to the captured variables also implement `Fn`.
 In Listing 13-12, the `equal_to_x` closure borrows `x` immutably (so `equal_to_x` has the `Fn` trait) because the body of the closure only needs to read the value in `x`.